French ironclad Furieux: Reconstruction and later career

 The ship breaking firm Jobson & Sons offered to buy Furieux and the old pre-dreadnought battleship Charles Martel on 7 December 1920, but the government deemed their offer of 30,000 francs to be too low.
 By that time, Furieux had sunk at her moorings, while Charles Martel was leaking; the latter was towed off to be patched and sold, while Furieux remained on the harbor bottom.
 Plans to raise the wreck were too expensive, so she was offered for sale in situ on 26 April 1921.
-No bids were received until 26 December 1923, when the ship breakers Muzio-Olivi & Caselli, from Marseilles, offered to buy the wreck with certain requirements, but the government declined.
+No bids were received until 26 December 1923, when the ship breakers Muzio-Olivi & Caselli, from Marseille, offered to buy the wreck with certain requirements, but the government declined.
 The wreck was finally sold on 3 July 1924 for 1,000 francs to a salvage company that did no work on the vessel.
 The government once again tried to sell Furieux in an auction on 3 October 1930, which once again failed to solicit a buyer.
 Feron believes that "the hull therefore seems to have remained where it had sunk...its present condition is unknown."
 The naval historian Stephen Roberts agrees, noting that Admiralty charts note the location of the wreck, the condition of which also describes as unknown.